Conversion Marketing: How to convert your ‘almost customers’ into buyers

 So, what can marketers do to convert these potential customers and leads into buyers, consumers and loyal brand associates?

 There are a number of possibilities when it comes to utilising your marketing to generate conversions.
-According to US business technology consultancy Technology Advice, nurturing potential leads is a good place to start when it comes to conversion.
-They argue that nurturing potential leads means taking all the leads you capture through forms, blog subscriptions or downloads, coaxing them into the buying stages and then singling out the ones most likely to convert.
-By focusing primarily on leads which have the potential to be fruitful, while also earning the trust of potential buyers, it is possible to translate traffic into sales.
+According Technology Advice, nurturing potential leads is a good place to start when it comes to conversion.
+They argue that nurturing potential leads means taking all the leads you capture through forms, blog subscriptions or downloads.
+You have to coax them into the buying stages and then single out the ones most likely to convert.
+This approach focused primarily on leads which have the potential to be fruitful.
+It also earns the trust of potential buyers.
+These tips help translate traffic into actual sales.

 When it comes to online shopping and the fate of the abandoned basket, Marketing Week argues that a little incentive can go a long way to encouraging potential buyers to spend their money.
 They pointed out that results from the same survey show that ‘90% of respondents would complete a purchase or return to an abandoned basket if they were offered free delivery.’
-Other useful methods of converting buyers include sending targeted emails to follow up on a consumer who didn’t make a purchase, which often include a call to action such as a discount to further encourage potential buyers to return to their basket.
+Other useful methods of converting buyers include sending targeted emails to follow up on a consumer who didn’t make a purchase.
+These messages often include a call to actions or discounts to further encourage potential buyers to return to their basket.